 What do you think makes RFW unique?

-Tell us about a family’s positive outcomes through working with RFW
+Can give us an example of a family’s positive outcomes through working with RFW?

 How do you choose just one story?
 There are many!
 One that particularly stands out to me is a time when I worked with a refugee family who were forced to leave their country because of war and violence.
 They spoke some English.
 We engaged a translator through the school and the family were eager to participate in parent sessions which involved lots of listening… and more listening.
 The members of the family had been through so much to be able to live in Australia and their main goal was to provide a safe home and the best education for their children.
 A very special family to me and people I will remember forever.
 There are many families we work with who are in a similar situation, either displaced in their own country or fleeing from a town they once called home.

 Where’s your country? – Where do you feel most connected to?